Last updated on May 20th, 2023 by Editorial Staff

 More than 81% of Nepalese people practice Hinduism, 9% – Buddhism, and more than 4% – Islam.

 Food in Nepal is as varied as the country itself.
 In general, the cuisine of Nepal is very similar to Indian cuisine.
 The main local dish is “dal”, which is made from rice with lentils and vegetable curry.
-People add a lot of spices and soy to dal.
-Traditional non-alcoholic drink is black tea.
+People add a lot of spices and soy to the dal.
+The traditional non-alcoholic drink is black tea.

 The Nepalese rupee is the official currency in Nepal (its international designation: NPR).
 One Nepali rupee = 100 paisam.

-The national symbols of Nepal are their Emblem, the Flag and the National Anthem.
-Sayaun Thunga Phulka (Made of Hundreds of Flowers) is the national anthem of Nepal, adopted after the abolition of the monarchy on August 3, 2007 and written in the national style.
-Also the Himalayan monal, the Rhododendron and the fig are considered as national symbols of Nepal.
+The national symbols of Nepal are their Emblem, the Flag, and the National Anthem.
+Sayaun Thunga Phulka (Made of Hundreds of Flowers) is the national anthem of Nepal, adopted after the abolition of the monarchy on August 3, 2007, and written in the national style.
+Also, the Himalayan monal, the Rhododendron, and the fig are considered national symbols of Nepal.